 El Segundo returns to school August 26, 2020.

 With August 26th as ESUSD’s first day of school, the superintendent feels it is premature to make a change from the district’s intent to offer both a Hybrid Learning and a Full Distance Learning option this fall.
 The potential plans, however, are presented along with the proviso that LACDPH may curtail the district’s ability to offer a hybrid option when school begins, until COVID-19 cases stabilize.
-As of July 13, El Segundo administrators and teachers are actively planning for both scenarios: Hybrid and Distance Learning.
+As of late July, El Segundo administrators and teachers are actively planning for both scenarios: Hybrid and Distance Learning.